-Hi everyone, Hartford FNB is still active!
+Hi everyone, Hartford FNB is very much still active!
 Anyone and everyone can come to Bushnell Park any Sunday around 3:30 by the carousel near the pond.
 Absolutely no pressure at all but feel free to cook something vegan and bring it to the park.
-Looking forward to seeing you out there and bring a mask!
-Check out our About page and FAQ for more info. #MutualAid
+Looking forward to seeing you out there!
+Check out our About page and FAQ for more info and feel free to call or email if you have any questions! #MutualAid

 Author Archives: hartfordfnb